w3f/polkadot-spec/docs/id-weights.md

 - Varying count of preexisting accounts in storage.

 - The specified registrar is searched for in the Identity Info.
-An identity can be judged by as many registrars as the identity owner issues requests for, therefore increase its footprint in the state storage.
-Additionally, if a new value gets inserted into the byte array, memory get reallocated.
+An identity can be judged by as many registrars as the identity owner issues requests, therefore increasing its footprint in the state storage.
+Additionally, if a new value gets inserted into the byte array, memory gets reallocated.
 Depending on the size of the Identity Info, the execution time can vary.

-- The Identity Info can contain only a few fields or many.
-It is legitimate to introduce additional weights for changes the owner/sender has influence over, such as the additional fields in the Identity Info.
+- The Identity-Info can contain only a few fields or many.
+It is legitimate to introduce additional weights for changes the owner/sender has influence over, such as the additional fields in the Identity-Info.

 #### -sec-num- Benchmarking Framework {#id-benchmarking-framework}